Aiding Children Together, Inc.

 SUPPORT TO LOCAL SCHOOLS

-Through our involvement with children living in poverty on nearby tea estates, ACT has developed a relationship with the Upper Homadola Junior School, a public, government-run school serving students in grades 1 - 8 .
+Through our involvement with children living in poverty on nearby tea estates, ACT has developed a relationship with the Upper Homadola Junior School, a public, government-run school serving students in grades 1 - 10 .
 The majority of students are children of laborers on nearby estates, as well as children from Udugama village.
 Education is the only way out of a life of poverty on the estates.
 When ACT first began working in this community, the school was in decline with low enrollment and sporadic attendance.
-Under the leadership of a new principal and with support from ACT, enrollment is up to about 140 students.
+Under the leadership of a new principal and with support from ACT, enrollment quickly rose, currently up to about 170 students.
 In 2011, support from ACT enabled Smyrna Church to bring electricity and running water to the school for the first time.
 We hope to continue to support the growth of this school, and the education of these vibrant children, through future projects.

-MONTESSORI NURSERY SCHOOLS
+MONTESSORI NURSERY SCHOOL

 VOCATIONAL TRAINING CENTER

 Planning for the Vocational Training Center at Smyrna Church in Galle began in 2005 after the tsunami.
 The original intent was to retrain fishermen and others who had lost their means of supporting their families in employable skills such as carpentry, masonry and iron works.
 The plans evolved to include a computer training center, which currently provides education in this highly employable skill to dozens of young people from low-income families who could otherwise not afford such a valuable program.
-This opportunity will open many doors for the impoverished students, who upon completion of the program will be qualified to pursue skilled jobs in many venues or seek more advanced training.
+This opportunity will open many doors for the students, who upon completion of the program will be qualified to pursue skilled jobs in many venues or seek more advanced training.
 The center also provides computer classes for younger children.

 UDUGAMA ESTATE PROJECT